Brian VanGorder: Coaching career

 After Central Michigan, VanGorder was the defensive coordinator during the 2000 season at Western Illinois University.
-The Leathernecks ended the year 9–2, and finished eighth nationally in passing efficiency defense and 12th in both passing defense and total defense while allowing just 17.6 points per game.
+The Leathernecks ended the year 9–2 and finished eighth nationally in passing efficiency defense and 12th in both passing defense and total defense while allowing just 17.6 points per game.

 In 2001, he was hired as defensive coordinator and linebackers coach at the University of Georgia.
 During his first year as defensive coordinator in 2001, the Bulldogs allowed just 18.9 points per game, ended up fifth in rushing defense and ranked 17th in scoring defense.
 The 2002 season saw VanGorder's defense not only lead the SEC in scoring defense, but finished fourth nationally.
 The Bulldogs allowed less than 15 points per game during the season on their way to eventually winning the Sugar Bowl and finishing third in the final national poll.
 For his performance, VanGorder named as the seventh recipient of the Valvoline Southern Sports Tonight Assistant Coach of the Year.

 In 2003, VanGorder's defense ranked third nationally in scoring defense, fourth in total defense and sixth in passing defense.
-In turn, VanGorder received the Frank Boyles "Assistant Coach of the Year" award, which honors the nation's top assistant coach.
+In turn, VanGorder received the Frank Broyles "Assistant Coach of the Year" award (Broyles Award), which honors the nation's top assistant coach.
 During his final season at Georgia in 2004, the 10–2 Bulldogs were ranked seventh in the final national poll as VanGorder's defense finished the season ranked eighth and ninth in scoring defense.

 During his Georgia tenure, six of VanGorder's players were selected in the first two rounds of the NFL Draft, including defensive tackle Johnathan Sullivan, safety Thomas Davis and defensive end David Pollack in the first round, and safety Sean Jones and linebackers Boss Bailey, as well as Odell Thurman in the second round.
 During his four years at Georgia the Bulldogs defense only gave up 30 points one time, against LSU in the 2003 SEC Championship Game.